KhronosGroup/glslang/README-spirv-remap.txt

 The class definition is in SPVRemapper.cpp.

-remap() accepts an std::vector of SPIRV words, modifies them per the request given in 'opts', and leaves the 'spv' container with the result.
+remap() accepts an std::vector of SPIR-V words, modifies them per the request given in 'opts', and leaves the 'spv' container with the result.
-It is safe to instantiate one spirvbin_t per thread and process a different SPIRV in each.
+It is safe to instantiate one spirvbin_t per thread and process a different SPIR-V in each.

 The "opts" parameter to remap() accepts a bit mask of desired remapping options.
 See REMAPPING AND OPTIMIZATION OPTIONS.